Lumberjack: Division of labour

+Despite the common perception that all loggers cut trees, the actual felling and bucking of trees were specialized job positions done by fallers and buckers.
+Faller and bucker were once two separate job titles, but they are now combined.

-The division of labour in lumber camps led to several specialized jobs on logging crews, such as whistle punk, chaser, and high climber.
+The natural division of labour in lumber camps led to other specialized jobs on logging crews, such as whistle punk, high climber, and chaser.
 The whistle punk's job was to sound a whistle (usually at the Steam donkey) as a signal to the yarder operator controlling the movement of logs.
 He also had to act as a safety lookout.
 A good whistle punk had to be alert and think fast as others' safety depended on him.
-The high climber (also known as a tree topper) used iron climbing hooks and rope to ascend a tall tree in the landing area of the logging site, where he would chop off limbs as he climbed, chop off the top of the tree, and finally attach pulleys and rigging to the tree.
-After that, it could be used as a spar so logs could be skidded into the landing.
-High climbers and whistle punks were both phased out in the 1960s to early 1970s when portable steel towers replaced spar trees and radio equipment replaced steam whistles for communication.
-The choker setters attached steel cables (or chokers) to downed logs so they could be dragged into the landing by the yarder.
-The chasers removed the chokers once the logs were at the landing.
-Choker setters and chasers were often entry-level positions on logging crews, with more experienced loggers seeking to move up to more skill-intensive positions such as yarder operator and high climber or supervisory positions such as hook tender.
-Despite the common perception that all loggers cut trees, the actual felling, and bucking of trees were also specialized job positions done by fallers and buckers.
-Faller and bucker were once two separate job titles, but they are now combined.
+The high climber (also known as a tree topper) established a spar tree so logs could be skidded into the landing.
+Using tree climbing gaffs and rope to ascend a tall tree in the landing area of the logging site, he would chop off limbs as he climbed, chop off the top of the tree, then attach pulleys and rigging to the tree for the yarder.
+High climbers and whistle punks began to be phased out in the 1960s to early 1970s when portable steel towers began to replace spar trees and radio equipment supplemented whistles for communication.
+The choker setters attached steel cables (or chokers) to downed logs so they could be dragged into the landing by the yarder, and still do today.
+The chasers remove the chokers once the logs are at the landing.
+Choker setters and chasers are often entry-level positions on logging crews, with more experienced loggers seeking to move up to more skill-intensive positions such as yarder operator or supervisory positions such as hook tender.

 Machinery

 Before the era of modern diesel or gasoline powered equipment, the existing machinery was steam powered.
 Animal or steam-powered skidders could be used to haul harvested logs to nearby rail roads for shipment to sawmills.
 Horse driven logging wheels were a means used for moving logs out of the woods.
 Another way for transporting logs to sawmills was to float them down a body of water or a specially-constructed log flume.
 Log rolling, the art of staying on top of a floating log while "rolling" the log by walking, was another skill much in demand among lumberjacks.
 Spiked boots known as "caulks" or "corks" were used for log rolling and often worn by lumberjacks as their regular footwear.

-The term "skid row", which today means a poor city neighbourhood frequented by homeless people, originated in a way in which harvested logs were once transported.
-Logs could be "skidded" down hills or along a corduroy road.
+The term "skid row", which today means a poor city neighbourhood frequented by homeless people, derives from a way harvested logs were once transported.
+Logs would be "skidded" down hills or along a corduroy road.
 One such street in Seattle was named Skid Road.
 This street later became frequented by people down on their luck, and both the name and its meaning morphed into the modern term.

 Among the living history museums that preserve and interpret the forest industry are: